YujiaWei2020/YujiaWei2020.github.io/content/project/AI4CFD_FreeCAD/index.md

 ## Software UI

-I put real effort into the interface so it's approachable — you shouldn't need a machine-learning background to train your first AI surrogate model.
+I put effort into the interface so it's approachable — you shouldn't need a machine-learning background to train your first AI surrogate model.

 ![Software UI](profile.png)